 Currently all my images are persistent.
 I use the method in #1865 to tell my driver what final size the image is to be.
 My VM CREATE hooks picks up the new template and calls the one.image.resize (above patches) to set the size of the persistent image.

-#10 Updated by Vladislav Gorbunov over 5 years ago
+#10 Updated by Vladislav Gorbunov almost 6 years ago

 I myself understood.
 Files with patches for resize image from command line (with oneimage) is in attachment.
 In datastore must be the script "resize" that do image resizing in datastore or return 0 exit code.
 Simon's path for OpenNebula 4.2 worked for OpenNebula 4.4.

-#24 Updated by Stefan Kooman about 4 years ago
+#24 Updated by Stefan Kooman over 4 years ago

 When resizing RAW images and or LVM backed virtual machines the following virsh command allows to update the new disk size to the live running VM: